 Information about claiming Universal Credit, Statutory Sick Pay and other support available can be found on the Government website .
-Thank you for your patience and understanding during these unprecedented times.

 On the 4th May 2021, new regulations came into effect to help people in problem debt to better manage their finances.
 If you would like further information or would like to find out if you are eligible, please see our Breathing Space webpage.

 If you pay rent or council tax for your home and live on a low income (even if you are in full-time work or self-employed), you may be entitled to some help by claiming one or more of the above benefits.

 The amount or type of help you will receive depends on who lives with you, the amount of money you have coming in to your household, and any other benefits and savings you have.